newville/wxmplot/doc/overview.rst

 and yields the plot shown on the right above.
 There are some stylistic differences, but the results are very similar.

-`Wxmplot` gives more interaction and flexibiity than the typical `maplotlib` display, and without cluttering the display with little icons.
+`Wxmplot` gives more interaction and flexibility than the typical `maplotlib` display, and without cluttering the display with little icons.
 As with the `pyplot` example, moving the mouse around updates the display of x and y values displayed to those of the mouse.
 To zoom in on a region, the user can